gVkWY8NJAa/OddsCalculator/README.md

 ## Key Features
 * Seamlessly enter odds in US or Decimal format, they will be automatically converted.
-* Calculate implied, and no vig, probabilities of winning based on two bets
+* Calculate implied, and no vig, probabilities of winning based on two bets.
 * Net and total winnings displayed given a bet amount.

 ## Installation